Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 A Vistana, regardless of age, can use an action to utter a curse.
 The curse targets another creature within 30 feet that the Vistana can see.
 The Vistana can't utter another such curse before finishing a long rest.

 The curse is a repayment for an injustice or a slight.
 The target must succeed on a Wisdom saving throw to avoid the curse.
 The saving throw DC is 8 + the Vistana's proficiency bonus + the Vistana's Charisma modifier.
-The curse lasts until ended with a remove curse spell, a greater restoration spell, or similar magic.
+The curse lasts until ended with a [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell, a [[5.
+Mechanics/Spells/Greater Restoration.md\|greater restoration]] spell, or similar magic.
 It doesn't end when the target dies.
 If a cursed target is returned to life, the curse remains in effect.

 When the curse ends, the Vistana suffers a harmful psychic backlash.
 The amount of this psychic damage depends on the severity of the curse that was invoked.